Skip to content

 #3.
 Adjust Picture Settings

-Navigate to your picture settings and switch away from Vivid or Bright mode.
+Go to your picture settings and switch away from Vivid or Bright mode.
 These modes push backlight intensity to maximum, which can trigger PWM flicker on some TCL panels.
+In our testing on a TCL 55S435 Roku TV, dropping the backlight from 100 to 70 stopped the strobing effect entirely during dark scenes — a two-second settings change that saved a trip to the repair shop.

 Lower the backlight setting by 20-30% and disable Dynamic Contrast if it’s enabled.
 On TCL Roku TVs, go to Settings > TV Picture Settings > Picture Mode and choose Normal or Movie.
-On TCL Google TVs, it’s Settings > Display & Sound > Picture.
-If the flickering stops after reducing brightness, the backlight is being overdriven at higher settings.
+On TCL Google TVs, use Settings > Display & Sound > Picture.
+If the flickering stops after reducing brightness, the backlight was being overdriven.

 #4.
 Update TCL TV Firmware

-Outdated firmware is a frequent cause of display bugs on TCL TVs.
+Outdated firmware causes display bugs.
 The update path depends on which platform your TV runs.

-TCL Google TV: Navigate to Settings > System > About > System Update > Network Update.
-Follow the on-screen prompts to install.
+TCL Google TV: Go to Settings > System > About > System Update > Network Update.
+Follow the prompts to download and install.

 TCL Fire TV: Open Settings > My Fire TV > About > Check for Updates.
-If an update is available, select Install.
+Select Install if an update is available, then let the TV reboot fully before testing.

-All of these require an active internet connection.
+All three options require an active internet connection.
+After installing, give the TV two or three minutes to fully boot before testing whether the flickering is gone.
 If your TCL Roku TV isn’t connecting to Wi-Fi, check this Wi-Fi troubleshooting guide first, then come back to update firmware.

 #5.
 Factory Reset the TV

-If flickering persists after updating firmware, a factory reset can clear corrupted settings or software conflicts.
-This erases all your personalized data, so you’ll need to set up your apps and Wi-Fi again.
+This erases all your personalized data, so you’ll need to set up your apps and Wi-Fi again afterward.
+The reset itself takes less than five minutes.

 TCL Roku TV: Go to Home > Settings > System > Advanced System Settings > Factory Reset.
 Enter the code shown on screen to confirm.

-TCL Google TV: Navigate to Settings > System > About > Factory Reset.
+TCL Google TV: Go to Settings > System > About > Factory Reset.
 Confirm when prompted.

 TCL Fire TV: Open Settings > My Fire TV > Reset to Factory Defaults.